realmjoin/realmjoin-runbooks/docs/general/setup-email-reporting.md

 }
 ```

 **Example:** With this configuration, the runbook will use `realmjoin-report@contoso.com` as the sender email address for all outgoing reports.
-Replace `contoso.com` with your actual domain name.
+Replace `realmjoin-report@contoso.com` with your actual shared mailbox address.